 Here's a simple question to get you started.
 There are three monkeys sitting on a tree, above a pond.
 One of the monkeys decides to jump into the pond.
 How many monkeys are left on the tree?
 Two?
 Wrong.

 The right answer is three.
 You see, the monkey only made the decision to jump into the pond.
-He didn''t actually jump!
+It didnt actually jump!
 If you think about it, we are all like that.
 We take decisions.
 We make resolutions.
-But somehow, we don''t follow through with action.
-And intent without action is quite useless, really.
+But somehow, we don't follow through with action.
+Intent without action is quite useless, really.
 Getting started - taking that first step - is often the master key to success.
-As someone once said, you don''t have to be great to get started.
+As someone once said, you don't have to be great to get started.
 But you sure have to get started to become great!

-Make a beginning? right away.
+Make a beginning?
+The right away.
 Whatever be your goal, take the first step - however small - right away.
 Until you take that first step, your mind does not believe you.
-You need to signal to yourself that you are serious, that you mean business.
+You need to signal yourself that you are serious, that you mean business.
 Commit to taking action, immediately.
 Today.
 Now.

 Break up the grand plan into smaller tasks.
 Remember, a journey of a thousand miles begins with a single step.
-Sometimes the task ahead looks so enormous that we feel overwhelmed - and we don''t do anything about it.
-Break that up into smaller sub-tasks, and suddenly you''ll find something that''s doable.
-Remember that old adage &lsquosomething is better than nothing''?
-It''s still true.
+Sometimes the task ahead looks so enormous that we feel overwhelmed that we don't do anything about it.
+Break that up into smaller sub-tasks, and suddenly you'll find something that's doable.
+Remember that old adage -Something is better than nothing.
+It's still true.

 Create a support group.
-Surround yourself with people who share your objective, who are co-passengers on your journey to success.
-The excitement of being in it together will help you fight the inertia, and get you going with the rest of the gang.
+Surround yourself with people who share your objective, who are the co-passengers on your journey to success.
+The excitement of being in it together will help you fight the inertia and get you going with the rest of the gang.

-Bestselling management author Tom Peters tells the story of a man who approached American financer and banker JP Morgan with an envelope, and said, "Sir, in my hand I hold a guaranteed formula for success, which I will gladly sell you for $25,000."
+Bestselling management author Tom Peters tells the story of a man who approached American financer and banker JP Morgan with an envelope and said "Sir, in my hand I hold a guaranteed formula for success, which I will gladly sell to you for $25,000."

-JP Morgan benefited from this advice, and you can too.
+JP Morgan benefited from this advice and so can you.
 Knowing what to do is often easy.
 We all have our list of things to do.
 Our plans and our resolutions.
 Doing it - that's the tough bit.
-But that''s the hallmark of successful people.
+But that's the hallmark of successful people.
 The Nike guys are right.
 Want to be a winner?
 Just do it!